 The project is the integration of an offline automatic plant watering system and an online IOT system.
 This system is the beginner level of the IOT system, in which data are uploaded online to the FAVORIOT platform and displayed in graphs form and send a notification to the user for any unusual condition or emergency case happened, as shown in Figure 2 and Flowchart 2.

 Figure 2 Basic functions of the FAVORIOT platform

 Figure 3 Completed System

-Figure 3 shows the completed set up of the project, which includes ESP8266 ESP-01E UART Wi-Fi shield, Soil Moisture sensor, Water Level Sensor, 6-12V of the water pump, 12V relay, 7.4V Li-Po Battery, 3 pots of soil, water tank, breadboard and Arduino UNO
+Figure 3 shows the completed setup of the project, which includes ESP8266 ESP-01E UART Wi-Fi shield, Soil Moisture Sensor, Water Level Sensor, 6-12V of the water pump, 12V relay, 7.4V Li-Po Battery, three pots of soil, water tank, breadboard, and Arduino UNO